wish-wg/webrtc-http-egress-protocol/draft-murillo-whep.md

 WHEP endpoints and resources MAY require the HTTP request to be authenticated using an HTTP Authorization header field with a Bearer token as specified in {{!RFC6750}} section 2.1.
 WHEP players MUST implement this authentication and authorization mechanism and send the HTTP Authorization header field in all HTTP requests sent to either the WHEP endpoint or resource except the preflight OPTIONS requests for CORS.

 The nature, syntax, and semantics of the bearer token, as well as how to distribute it to the client, is outside the scope of this document.
 Some examples of the kind of tokens that could be used are, but are not limited to, JWT tokens as per {{!RFC6750}} and {{!RFC8725}} or a shared secret stored on a database.
-The tokens are typically made available to the end user alongside the WHEP endpoint URL and configured on the WHEP players (similar to the way RTMP URLs and Stream Keys are distributed).

 WHEP endpoints and resources could perform the authentication and authorization by encoding an authentication token within the URLs for the WHEP endpoints or resources instead.
 In case the WHEP player is not configured to use a bearer token, the HTTP Authorization header field must not be sent in any request.